 The distribution system operator shall provide the TSO with information on the consumption capacities established for each Network User in the distribution system located within the territory of the natural gas distribution licence issued to the distribution system operator.
 Not later than by the end of the month following the month during which the consumption capacities were adjusted, the distribution system operator shall inform the TSO of the consumption capacities adjusted in the distribution system as well as of the period for which they are adjusted.

 Consumption capacities determined for a year shall not be changed and/or recalculated at a specific delivery location, except for cases when after the end of the year, upon the change of the owner (or lawful operator) of the delivery location or termination of gas transmission and/or distribution to the specific gas delivery location, it is established that they were greater.
 If it is found that the maximum daily natural gas quantity actually transported to a specific natural gas delivery location was greater than the established consumption capacities, the consumption capacities and the payments of safety component funds shall be adjusted.
+Payments for transmission services shall also be recalculated on the basis of the revised consumption capacity.

 The TSO shall provide the information on the consumption capacities established for the Network Users to the ETSS.